oliviahanks/Movies/README.md

 Repository Overview
 -------------------
 Welcome to our Disney Movie Analysis repository!
-This project assists in pulling movie data from movie rating websites, specifically IMDB and Rotten Tomatoes.
-This information can then be used to understand the factors that influence movie scores, view trends over time, and compare ratings between IMDB and Rotten Tomatoes.
-You can see our application of this to Disney movies by loking at the analysis.ipynb file in the project folder.
+This project assists in scraping movie data from movie rating websites, specifically IMDB and Rotten Tomatoes, and making it into a clean and usable dataframe.
+This information is then used to analyze the factors that influence movie scores, view trends over time, and compare ratings between IMDB and Rotten Tomatoes.
+To view our application of this to Disney movies, view the analysis.ipynb file in the project folder.

 Installation and updating
 -------------------------
-Install using the following pip command.
+Install using the following pip command:

     pip install git+https://github.com/oliviahanks/Movies